insightsengineering/teal.modules.clinical/README.md

 <!-- markdownlint-enable MD007 MD030 -->
 Most of the modules in `teal.modules.clinical` use functions from the R package [tern](https://insightsengineering.github.io/tern/) in order to produce their output.

+Please see [`teal` gallery](https://github.com/insightsengineering/teal.gallery) and [TLG Catalog](https://github.com/insightsengineering/tlg-catalog) to see examples of `teal` apps with modules from this package.

 ## Installation

 For releases from August 2022 it is recommended that you [create and use a Github PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to install the latest version of this package.
 Once you have the PAT, run the following: